mbeckh/msvc-common/README.md

 The build settings append an underscore, either `x86` oder `x64` depending on the platform and a `d` for debug builds to the file name.
 For example, a 32-bit debug build for the library project `foo` will be named `foo_x32d.lib` whereas the 64-bit release build of the same project would be named `foo_x64.lib`.

 ### `doc/`
-Documentation and all files required to build it SHOULD be put into this diretory.
+Documentation and all files required to build it SHOULD be put into this directory.

 ### `include/`
 All includes which should be externally visible, i.e. consumed by users of a shared library, SHOULD be placed into this folder.